 The key would be that they were followed around by a phalanx of press representatives.
 So, when the bar refused to serve them, the Mattachine Society would have their moment, captured and ready for print.

-The now-legendary Julius Sip-In, as the event as come to be called, was an entirely fabricated event, yet it served its purpose.
+The now-legendary Julius Sip-In, as the event as come to be called, was a carefully engineered event with a few unexpected detours, yet it served its purpose.
 The New York Times even ran the story, under the rather backhanded headline, “3 Deviates Invite Exclusion by Bars.”
 The law was successfully challenged in court.

 Oh, and you really must try the burgers.
 Did I say that already?